macmade/SVN-Util/README.md

 License
 -------

-SVN-Util is released under the terms of the BSD License.
+SVN-Util is released under the terms of the BSD license.

 Repository Infos
 ----------------